 But we get it.
-As a young woman in tertiary study or training, finding the first step to meaningful work, and making the right connections, can be hard.
+As a young woman in tertiary study or training, or in the first few years of your career, finding the first step to meaningful work, and making the right connections, can be hard.

 That’s why we’re delivering Generation Change – a one-day workshop and ongoing mentoring programme to help you bring your true self to the sector.

 It’s about answering the questions that matter.
 What do you stand for?
 What does impact mean to you?
 What’s step one?
 By connecting with your values, strengths and purpose, you’ll walk forward with the first draft of your career roadmap and one progressive food & fibre leader as a mentor.